cvan/loma/README.md

 # Deployment

-To push for the first time to stackato:
+We use stackato:

-    stackato push
+    stackato push --no-prompt

-To deploy to stackato:

-    stackato update

 To start the instance on stackato: